Fukaya categories of blowups: Moduli spaces of treed disks

 \subsection{Transversality}

 In this subsection we regularize the moduli spaces used in our construction.
 We first review very briefly the Fredholm theory associated to treed holomorphic maps.
-Let ${\bm \Gamma}$ be a map type.
-We specify a pair $(k, p)$ with $k \in {\mb N}$, $p>2$.
-The set

-of maps of type ${\bm \Gamma}$ \cw{has the structure of a Banach manifold}.
-An element $(u, \partial u) \in {\mc B}^{k,p}(C, {\bm \Gamma})$ is defined as in Definition \ref{tdisk} without requiring the holomorphic curve and gradient flow equations and \cw{instead requiring} $(u, \partial u)$ to be of class $W^{k,p}$ over each surface or tree component. \cwo{The asymptotic constraints at infinities of semi-infinite edges are also defined using Sobolev norms which we omit here.} Tangency conditions for a maximal order $m$ \cw{as in \eqref{IX} are defined} for $k$ sufficiently large.
-Choose a perturbation datum $P_\Gamma = (J_\Gamma, H_\Gamma, F_\Gamma, E_\Gamma)$.
-Over this Banach manifold there is a Banach vector bundle ${\mc E}^{k,p}(C, {\bm \Gamma})$ \cw{so that the} defining equations of Definition \ref{tdisk} provides a section
+Let ${\bGamma}$ be a map type.
+We specify Sobolev constants $k \in \N$ and $p>0$ and a {\em decay constant} $\delta>0$ with $kp > 2$ and $\delta$ sufficiently small.
+The set $ {\mc B}^{k,p, \delta}(C, {\bGamma}) $ of maps of type ${\bGamma}$ has the structure of a Banach manifold.
+In the case without branch changes in the boundary condition, an element $u \in {\mc B}^{k,p,{\delta}}(C, {\bGamma})$ is defined as in Definition \ref{tdisk} without requiring the holomorphic curve and gradient flow equations and {instead requiring} $u$ to be of class $W^{k,p}_{\rm loc}$ over each surface or tree component.
+In the case with branch changes, that is, for each disk component $S_v \cong {\mb D} \subset C$ with a boundary node or marking $z \in \partial S_v$ with two sides of $z$ are labelled by two different Lagrangian submanifolds, then we require the map $u$ is of class $W^{k, p, \delta}$ with respect to a cylindrical type metric, {which means that it differs from a map constant near infinity by exponentiation of a section of class $W^{k,p,\delta}$}.
+If the two sides of $z$ are labelled by the same Lagrangian submanifold (with possibly different branes structures), then we alternatively require that the map is of class $W^{k, p}$ with respect to the smooth metric.
+Tangency conditions for a maximal order $m$ {as in \eqref{IX} are defined} for $k$ sufficiently large.
+Choose a perturbation datum $P_\Gamma = (J_\Gamma, H_\Gamma, F_\Gamma, M_\Gamma)$.
+Over the Banach manifold ${\mc B}^{k,p, \delta}(C, {\bGamma}) $ there is a Banach vector bundle ${\mc E}^{k-1,p,{\delta}}(C, {\bGamma})$ of $0,1$-forms of class $k-1,p$ so that the defining equations of Definition \ref{tdisk} provides a section

-\cw{combining the Cauchy-Riemann operators on the surface parts and gradient flow operators on the edges}.
-Since the Lagrangians are always totally real with respect to the domain-dependent almost complex structures, the section is a Fredholm section.
-Its index can be easily calculated, which provides the expected dimension of the moduli space.